I did not receive an athletic scholarship until two days before signing day....

 In 2007, Quinn was eligible for the NFL Draft and despite being in the top 10 statistical leaders for career receptions, receiving yards, and receiving touchdowns, 34 wide receivers were drafted and he was not one of them.
 Immediately after the draft, Quinn signed his first NFL contract with the Buffalo Bills as a rookie free agent.

 After a brief stop in Buffalo, Quinn signed with the Green Bay Packers in 2008.
-After a strong off-season and being selected as a "Performer of the Week," Quinn played in four pre-season games making it to the final cut, but was then released.
+After a strong off-season and being selected as a "Performer of the Week," Quinn played in four pre-season games making his first catch on Monday Night Football versus the Cincinnati Bengals.
+Quinn made it to the final cut, but was then released.

 In 2009, Quinn went north of the border to the Canadian Football League and was a member of the Saskatchewan Roughriders.
 The Roughriders won the Western Division and met the Montreal Alouettes in the 97th Grey Cup, only to lose on a last-second field goal 28-27.
 Quinn started in four of the eight games he played in and scored his first professional touchdown on a 29-yard reception versus the B.C.
 Lions!